-The PayPal dispute workflow in Subotiz gives merchants clear visibility into cases before submitting evidence in the PayPal Resolution Center.
-PayPal disputes are consolidated in the Subotiz dashboard, allowing merchants to review and track them in one place.
+The PayPal dispute workflow in Subotiz gives merchants clear visibility into dispute cases before submitting evidence in the PayPal Resolution Center.
+PayPal disputes are centralized in the Subotiz dashboard, allowing merchants to review and track them in one place.

-Note: All dispute responses and evidence submissions must still be completed directly in the PayPal Resolution Center.
+Note: All dispute responses and evidence submissions must be completed directly in the PayPal Resolution Center.

 Reviewing PayPal Disputes

-- Access and filter disputes: Go to Transaction > Disputes in the Subotiz admin.
-Apply the Payment channel filter to display PayPal disputes.
+- Filter PayPal disputes: Go to Transaction > Disputes in the Subotiz admin.
+Select PayPal in the Payment provider filter, then filter by Status to focus on actionable cases.

-- Focus on cases marked Needs response, as these require merchant action in PayPal.
+- Focus on cases marked Needs response (appealable) and Needs response, as both require merchant action to proceed.

-- Other statuses (Open, Pending customer response, Under review, Case closed) are reference only.
+- Other statuses (Open, Pending customer response, Under review, Case closed) are for reference only.

-- View case header: The case details page opens with the Case ID and current Status clearly shown in the header.
+- View case header: Check the Case ID and Status displayed at the top of the page.

 - Disputed amount and transaction amount